Lechón Asado Puertorriqueño

 A whole pig marinated in garlic, oregano, and sour-orange adobo, then slow-roasted on a spit over charcoal until the skin shatters and the meat falls apart — the soul of the island's mountain pork country.

-Spit-roasted pig arrived with Spanish colonists, but it became something uniquely Puerto Rican in the cool mountain towns of the interior, above all in Guavate, where a winding road is lined with open-air lechoneras and known to all as the Ruta del Lechón, the Pork Highway.
-Families drive up on weekends to eat pork carved straight off the rotating spit.
-The whole pig is butterflied, rubbed deep with garlic and oregano, and turned slowly over coals for many hours until the crackling skin, called cuerito, snaps like glass.
+Spit-roasted pig arrived with Spanish colonists, who brought a deep tradition of pork, building on the indigenous Taíno barbacoa — slow-cooking over a raised wooden frame, the root of the word 'barbecue.'
+In Spanish, lechón refers to a suckling pig, but in Puerto Rico lechón asado is usually a fully grown pig, and it became something uniquely local in the cool mountain towns of the interior, above all in Guavate in the town of Cayey, where a winding road is lined with open-air lechoneras and known to all as the Ruta del Lechón, the Pork Highway.
+Families drive up on weekends to hop from one to the next, eating pork carved straight off the rotating spit.
+The whole pig is butterflied, rubbed deep inside and out with garlic, oregano, and sour orange, and turned slowly over coals for many hours until the crackling skin, called cuero or cuerito, snaps like glass.

 The crackling skin breaks with an audible crunch into salty, fat-glazed shards, then the meat underneath pulls into juicy strands perfumed with garlic and oregano and brightened by sour orange.
 Eaten by hand at a roadside lechonera, with a squeeze of lime, it is pork at its most elemental and joyful.